zhanglab/psamm/docs/commands.rst

 By default, this is followed by running the flux balance analysis with thermodynamic constraints (tFBA) in order to remove internal flux cycles.
-The results of these two analyses is presented in a two-column table along with the reaction IDs.
+The result is output as tab-separated values with the reaction ID, the normal FBA flux and the thermodynamically constrained flux.

 If the parameter ``--no-tfba`` is given, the second column instead represents a flux minimization in which the FBA maximum is fixed while the sum of the fluxes